CommodoreOS/PCUAE/README.md

 You can now load PCUAE on the Atari2600 Plus and load ROM(.a26/.bin 2600 files and .a78/.bin 7800 files) Games on it from the USB Drive instead of cartridges, you can still run cartidges too, you can run Stella Emulator on it too and run cartridges in Stella as well.

+Look in START-PCUAE-ON-ATARI2600-PLUS folder and read the PLEASE-READ-ME_FOR-ATARI2600-PLUS.txt file for more infomation.

 PCUAE MSX/Colecovision Mode now available

 THEC64 Models ONLY - Just found a problem with older firmware - If your having a problem loading PCUAE and its stuck on the PCUAE splash screen then update the firmware, it can stop PCUAE loading properly if THEC64 Carousel is on v1.0.10 or lower, it needs to be on the latest version of the firmware.